frederickw082922/lockdown_readthedocs/docs/source/index.rst

   - Ability to run from a central location using the configuration management tool ansible
   - Assists in bringing your host into compliance for the relevant benchmark

+Both can be run alone or inconjunction with each other.

 .. figure:: _static/simple_workflow.png
    :height: 100px